RoelofSetsFire/data-processing-1/30 Homework/110 D3 Linked Views/10 Homework.md

 ## Check before submitting:
 * Each of your visualisations should have all the necessary ingredients (title, axes, names, etc.).
-* Design of your visualisations is important, also the overall design of your dashboard and webpage will be graded.
+* Design of your visualisations is important, also the overall design of your webpage will be graded.
-* Think about all the design principles that were mentioned during the course and whether your dashboard is designed according to those.
+* Think about all the design principles that were mentioned during the course and whether your visualizations are designed according to those.
-* Pay attention to the storytelling aspect of your dashboard.
+* Pay attention to the storytelling aspect of your visualizations.

 ## Submit instructions

-1. Create folder D3+ in your master branch and push all the files that you have created.
+1. Create folder D3LinkedViews in your master branch and push all the files that you have created.
 2. Push any libraries used, including d3 if linked to a local copy.
 3. Push the PDF in which you describe the design process and justify your design choices.